mlabs-haskell/purescript-cardano-serialization-lib/README.md

 Most likely you would want to use [`purescript-cardano-types`](https://github.com/mlabs-haskell/purescript-cardano-types) - that library provides a nice purely-functional interface on top of these raw bindings.

+`purescript-cardano-serialization-lib` is almost unusable on its own, e.g. see [#11](https://github.com/mlabs-haskell/purescript-cardano-serialization-lib/issues/11).

 ## How this library works

 Library ports the [CSL api](https://github.com/Emurgo/cardano-serialization-lib/blob/master/rust/pkg/cardano_serialization_lib.js.flow).